cange/jquery-pyte/readme.md

 #####Load and call the class in another file#####

     $.require('my.app.Abstract');
-    // execude the Abstract class
+    // execute the Abstract class
     new my.app.Abstract();

 #####Pyte proceeds from the following directory structure#####